-- 1. Name the customer segment and briefly describe the key characteristics of this segment that distinguish it from other segments. - 2.
-Within that customer segment, describe the job your individual customer is trying to accomplish.
-What outcome does he or she want to achieve?
-How do they measure success (i.e., what metrics do they consider most important, and what level of improvement do they seek on these metrics)? - 3.
-What are the critical steps in your target customers' workflow as they complete this job currently? - 4.
-Define the problem.
-What is the fundamental problem you believe your customer is trying to solve while completing this job? - 5.
-What 2-3 pains and/or potential gains do you believe are most important to them?
+Name the customer and briefly describe them

+- 1.What are the critical steps in your target customers' workflow as they complete this job currently? - 2.Define the problem.
+What is the fundamental problem you believe your customer is trying to solve while completing this job? - 3.What 2-3 pains and/or potential gains do you believe are most important to them?